 The last step is to connect SMG to OBS.
 First, open OBS, and add a new widget to your scene, the widget you'll need is called Text (GDI+)

 A settings window will pop up.

 current_song.txtfile.
 It is usually found at

 C:/Program files (x86)/SMG Music Display/current_song.txt, otherwise, you can find the file location in SMG itself.
 Click the options tab, and the path is shown next to

 Your music ticker is now ready, whenever a new song starts playing, OBS will show the new song.

-Of course, the music ticker is working but it's looking rather basic.
+At this point, the music ticker is working but it's not very stylish.
 You can personalize the ticker by going back to the widget's options.
 How you style the ticker is entirely up to you.
-There will be another guide on how to make your ticker style your ticker, integrate it into your layout, etc, with some tips elsewhere.

 You can move the ticker anywhere on your stream, just like you can with any other OBS widget,

 Is something not working right, or do you need more help?
 You can reach out via Twitter or send an e-mail to firstname.lastname@example.org